marcosranes/Tutorials/docker & postgresql.md

 To see all auto initializing services when booting the system type $ ls /etc/init.d\
 So, as you can see several ways to handle with postgresql, but lets chose to use $ sudo service postgresql stop

-After that, rerun the docker rum command for postgres you've earlier tried
+After that, rerun the docker run command for postgres you've earlier tried
 ```
 docker run --rm --name pg-docker -e POSTGRES_PASSWORD=docker -d -p 5432:5432 -v $HOME/docker/volumes/postgres:/var/lib/postgresql/data postgres
 ```